Fukushima Daiichi Nuclear Power: Nuclear Accident and Radiation Exposure

 People then find that at reactor 2, exceptionally radioactive water runs uncontrolled from the reactor through a sewer vent into the sea.
 The water has a radiation level of a thousand mSv each hour.
 One hour of exposure to this sum is sufficient to foster serious radiation sickness.

-The leak was halted on April 6 however the water in this way goes through a few more modest releases and continues to stream into the Pacific Ocean.
-To account for considerably more exceptionally radioactive water, TEPCO chooses to dump 11.500.000 liters of water which contained a hundred billion becquerels, from a focal water treatment tank straightforwardly into the ocean.
+The leak was halted on April 6; however, the water in this way goes through a few more modest releases and continues to stream into the Pacific Ocean.
+To account for considerably more exceptionally radioactive water, TEPCO dumped 11.500.000 liters of water, which contained a hundred billion becquerels, straightforwardly into the ocean from a focal water treatment tank.

 Chronicle 6